VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 Similarly, the input devices I have for playing music have made crazy progress - I'll get to this more later.

-Voice transcription software has gone from expensive to free and open, with real-time dictation locally (your vocie never leaves your device) using free, easy to use tools sure to follow soon, and while there are downsides to the AI-ification of everything, I won't complain about better voice-to-text models.
+Voice transcription software has gone from expensive to free and open, with real-time dictation locally (your voice never leaves your device) using free, easy to use tools sure to follow soon.
+While there are downsides to the AI-ification of everything, I won't complain about better voice-to-text models.

 Innovative hardware options will keep appearing too: